royalapplications/docs/src/r2021/royalserver/introduction/configuration.md

 ## Royal Server Configuration Tool

 The most common way is to use the `Royal Server Configuration Tool` which provides a graphical user interface to modify the configuration, and the possibility to stop and (re)start the server.
-You can use it manage the different modules, your license(s), set up certificates, and grant permissions, etc..
+You can use it to  manage the different modules, your license(s), set up certificates, and grant permissions, etc..
 Additionally, it sports a health monitor to easily monitor resource usage.

 ## Configuration File